How to Become A Freight Broker in 7 Simple Steps [Updated 2021]

 What is a freight broker?

-A freight broker is a licensed “property broker” who helps shippers manage and move freight from point A to point B. To become a freight broker, you need to be licensed by the FMCSA ( Federal Motor Carrier Safety Administration ).
+A freight broker is a licensed “property broker” who helps shippers manage and move freight from point A to point B. To become a broker, you need to be licensed by the FMCSA ( Federal Motor Carrier Safety Administration ).

 Freight brokers are sometimes referred to as truck brokers, trucking brokers, shipping brokers, logistics brokers, and/or transportation brokers.